-The Bridge Course Projects at Sainik Farms and Okhla follow the National Institute of Open Schooling (NIOS) program.
+The Bridge Course Projects at Gurgaon and IIT Delhi follow the National Institute of Open Schooling (NIOS) program.
 NIOS gives youth who have dropped out of school by a second chance at completing high school.
 Till date, 2,500 students have gone through these projects and all have successfully passed their 10th and 12th standard exams.
-Over 100 youth are currently enrolled in the Bridge courses.
+Over 100 youth are currently enrolled.
 Besides regular classes, students participate in extracurricular activities of sports, dance, drama, computer basics, English speaking and other awareness programs.
 Students are provided guidance in their career development through admissions in vocational training programs, such as hospitality and retail, which lead to many getting jobs in renowned hotels; they are also mentored by volunteers from various organizations.
 Students gain a sense of self worth, value, and a spirit of empowerment to better their lives.

 This year, we aim to integrate the NIOS programs with the vocational training initiatives.

 Families living in this community were resettled to their current location in 1997 so that urban construction could commence on their former land.
 With few resources and little help from anyone, VIDYA stepped in to help this disoriented community.